Drakovek/MetadataMagic/README.md

     mm-error --missing-json [directory]

-The `--missing-json` option allows you to search for the opposite of the [missing-media](#Missing Media) option, searching for media files that do not have an associated `.json` metadata files.
+The `--missing-json` option allows you to search for the opposite of the `--missing-media` option, searching for media files that do not have an associated `.json` metadata files.
 This will NOT list media files in directories that contain no `.json` files at all, as the command will assume that this is a directory containing files with embedded metadata or no metadata to begin with.
 This will only list media files with missing `.json` metadata in directories where otherwise, all other files DO have `.json` metadata.

 ### Missing Fields